Generation X (comics): Husk

 Husk, along with Jubilee and M, appeared as part of Banshee's X-Corps, dubbed "Banshee's Angels".
-After Banshee was badly injured by Mystique, Husk returned to the X-Men's school in Westchester.
-She became a regular cast member in Uncanny X-Men under writer Chuck Austen, and experienced a brief flirtation with Angel despite being many years younger than him.
-She later drifted into the background as a supporting X-Men character, but sided with Wolverine in the X-Men's "Schism", where she served as a faculty member at the Jean Grey School for Higher Learning in Wolverine & the X-Men.
-She began to lose control of her powers, and when questioned by Shadowcat, abruptly quit her position.
+After Banshee is badly injured by Mystique, Husk returns to the X-Men's school in Westchester.
+She appears as a regular cast member in Uncanny X-Men under writer Chuck Austen, and briefly flirts with Angel despite being many years younger than him.
+Husk sided with Wolverine in the X-Men's "Schism", where she served as a faculty member at the Jean Grey School for Higher Learning in Wolverine and the X-Men.
+She begins to lose control of her powers, and when questioned by Shadowcat, abruptly quits her position.

 Jubilee

 Jubilee made several appearances in Uncanny X-Men following the end of Generation X, where she appeared first as a member of Banshee's X-Corps alongside M and Husk and later as an ancillary character in Chuck Austen's run.

-She briefly had her own self-titled series, written by Robert Kirkman.
+Jubilee briefly had her own self-titled series, written by Robert Kirkman.
 While it was originally intended to be an ongoing series aimed at the teen market, launched as part of Marvel Comics' Tsunami line, it was retroactively dubbed a mini-series and canceled with issue #6, due to disappointing sales.

-Jubilee was also depowered during the "Decimation" storyline and was shown lamenting her lost powers, but reluctant to ask Wolverine for help, convincing herself that she needed to grow up and handle it herself.
-Subsequently, she was briefly shown in issue #2 of Generation M and later seen in Wolverine: Origins #10.
-After being injured after a battle with Omega Red, she was taken away for medical attention by S.H.I.E.L.D.
-She since returned in the second issue of New Warriors (vol. 4), in which she is known as Wondra and uses technology to mimic superpowers, in particular gauntlets which enhance her strength to superhuman levels.
-Recruited by Night Thrasher, she was suspicious of his motivations and his most outspoken critic.
+Jubilee was depowered during the "Decimation" storyline and laments her lost powers, but is reluctant to ask Wolverine for help, convincing herself that she needs to grow up and handle it herself.
+Jubilee later appears as a member of the New Warriors; as part of the group, she is known as Wondra and utilizes gauntlets which give her superhuman strength.

 During the "Curse of the Mutants" storyline, Jubilee became a vampire.
-A subsequent four-issue mini-series, Wolverine and Jubilee, detailed her process of coming to terms with this change, and she remains a central cast member in X-Men, having found and adopted a baby named Shogo.
+A subsequent four-issue mini-series, Wolverine and Jubilee, detailed her process of coming to terms with this change, and she remains a central cast member in X-Men, having adopted a baby named Shogo.
 Jubilee is cured of her vampirism by Quentin Quire using a portion of the Phoenix Force.